danidee10/danidee10.github.io/_posts/django/2018-01-13-realtime-django-5.markdown

 Asynchronous IO deserves an entire article on it's own.
 If you don't have the slightest idea about what it is i'll advice you to go crazy on google and read every article you can find.

 Basically the idea behind `AsyncIO` or simply `async` is when we have multiple IO bound tasks that we need to run.
-During the said IO Operation (In our case, sending and receiving messages), instead of the process sitting idle waiting for the process to complete it can quickly switch to another IO bound task and so on.
+During the said IO operation (In our case, sending and receiving messages), instead of the process sitting idle waiting for the new messages, it can quickly switch to another IO bound task and run it.

-This switching is relatively quicker than process context switching because everything is run in a single process so there's no copying of variables/xxxx synchronization etc etc explain more...xxxx No time is spent waiting idly.

-This Simple concept is what makes `NodeJS` excel so much for IO bound applications.
+This Simple concept (high level explanation) is what makes `NodeJS` excel so much for IO bound applications.

-This is not the case for python, When Python was developed most computers had only one processor so really NodeJS is benefitted from being a more modern language.
-But Thankfully we're not left out in the dust as python programmers if you want to bring async to python they're several libraries (even an official one `asyncio`) to help you out.
-Though i must admit it's not as natural and smooth as writing async code in JavaScript.

-`uWSGI` itself supports various concurrency models `asyncio` being one of them but we're going to use `gevent`.
+For python and `uWSGI` things are a little different because it's not asynchronous by design.
+There are several async libraries for python.
+The Official asyncio, gevent, curio etc. `uWSGI` itself supports some of these libraries `asyncio` being one of them but we're going to use `gevent`.

-From my experience i found `gevent` works better compared to `asyncio` and `greenlet`. `Gevent` also has a lot of methods like `monkey-patching` (Which is really useful) and `gevent.select` for waiting for IO Events.
+From my experience i found `gevent` works better compared to `asyncio` and `uGreen`. `Gevent` also has a lot of useful methods.
+For example `monkey.patch_all` which replaces most of the standard library with gevent's libraries and allows you write synchronous code that's executes asynchronously.

-Install it from pip
+Install gevent with pip.

 {% highlight bash %}
 $ pip install gevent